 Recently I whittled down my napkin collection.
 I tried to be ruthless.
 (A hundred or more napkins is a bit excessive, even for someone who loves linens.)
 Unless the napkins were sadly worn, though, age wasn’t a factor.
 Neither was fanciness.
 (I’ve made many more napkins over the years, and I’ve done a better job; I’ve learned to miter corners!)

-These pretty napkins made the cut.
+These beautiful cloth napkins made the cut.
 They’re still my favorites.
 I still love the fabric.
 They’ve hosted countless gatherings of family and friends.
 (When our granddaughter, Olive, helps set the table, these are the napkins she most often chooses.)
 It’s wonderful that they remind me of Mom — her generosity and our shared love of pretty, functional things.
 If that’s a genetic trait, I think Olive may also have that gene.
 And based on their longevity, I’m beginning to think she may inherit the napkins, too!